berlinguette/ada/2020_02 Quantifying Thin-film Defects using Machine Vision/README.md

 The complete experimental conditions in which this data was collected can be found in the methods section of the associated manuscript.
 The data is divided into two datasets: ​**Darkfield images**​ and ​**Brightfield images**​.

 ### 1. Darkfield images
 Within the `Darkfield images`​folder, the data for the `Monotonic trend`​experiment and the `Organic thin films` can be found.
+Labels for these files can be found in `Darkfield images - labels.csv`.

 #### 1.1 Monotonic trend
 This folder is comprised of the unedited images taken from the monotonic dewetting experiment, as described in the manuscript.
 These images are suffixed with the sequence in which they were collected.